 It refers to an abnormal change of the cells of the terminal portion of the esophagus (tube for food).
-Modifying the esophageal lining.
+I am modifying the esophageal lining.

-In Barrett’s esophagus, the healthy esophageal epithelium is replaced by metaplastic cylindrical cells, thought to be the result of damage from prolonged exposure of the esophagus to the reflux of gastroesophageal reflux disease .
+In Barrett’s esophagus, the healthy esophageal epithelium is replaced by metaplastic cylindrical cells, thought to be the result of damage from prolonged exposure of the esophagus to the reflux gastroesophageal reflux disease.

 The inherent risk of progression of Barrett’s esophagus to adenocarcinoma of the esophagus has been established.